raspberrypi/documentation/faqs.md

 Yes.
 We have reports of people using cables up to four metres in length and still receiving acceptable images, though your experience may differ.

 #### Can I have the camera with more megapixels?
 No; the Raspberry Pi Camera Modules are the only cameras that are compatible with the Raspberry Pi.
-There are currently no plans to release a higher-resolution sensor.

 #### How much power does the camera use?
 The Raspberry Pi Camera Modules requires 250mA to operate.
 Ensure that your power supply can provide enough power for the connected Camera Module, as well as for the Raspberry Pi itself and any peripherals directly attached to it.